Workers

 Interactive agents have a global agent: section that configures a main thread.
 Workers don't have this — every thread must be explicitly created via start-thread:

-This gives workers flexibility to use different models, tools, and settings at different stages.
+This gives workers flexibility to use different models, tools, skills, and settings at different stages.

 Steps Instead of Handlers